Who is Radio Laurier’s Music Director?

 We tend to favour any independent, local or under appreciated bands/artists as our aim is to use the privilege that is college radio to give a spotlight to talent that wouldn’t necessarily fit in with commercial radio.

 Additionally, we do not contact each artist/band/PR team whose submissions we’ve passed on unless you’ve sent us an email inquiring about the status of your submission specifically.

 Does Radio Laurier write album or concert reviews on their music submissions?

 Yes, we love to create content for radiolaurier.com!
 Album and concert reviews are another tool at our disposal to allow for our listeners to appreciate the music that we receive from artists/bands.
 If you have an upcoming show around KW, as far as Toronto or Hamilton, we’re happy to look into sending our music processors there to review the show or accept tickets for ticket giveaways during our programming.
 The same goes for your music submissions – if you have an album you’re wanting more of a spotlight on, RadL would be glad to consider it for a review for our website.
-Any event/concert invitations or album review inquiries are to be sent through our Music Directors at email@example.com!
+Any event/concert invitations or album review inquiries are to be sent through our Music Director at firstname.lastname@example.org!